AlexisMergan/qsm-chicago/docs.typ

   $
     Y_n = A_n L_n^beta,
   $
 where $A_n = tilde(A)_n overline(K)_n^(1 - beta)$.
-These perfectly competitive firms will pay workers their marginal product; wage and labor demand in neighborhood $n$ are given by
+These perfectly competitive firms will pay workers their marginal product; wage and labor demand in neighborhood $n$ are thus given by
   $
     w_n &= beta A_n L_n^(beta - 1) \
     arrow.r.double.long
     L_n &= ((beta A_n) / w_n)^(1 / (1 - beta)).
   $<eqn:mA-wages>
 We assume that capital owners spend all their rental income in the city so that goods market clearing still holds.
-This model shuts down a potentially important margin of adjustment: changing capital stocks.
+This model shuts down an important margin of adjustment: changing capital stocks.
 We could also consider firms that compete in the same land markets as residents (we introduce a residential land market in model B).
 Again, results must always be interpreted in light of such modeling choices and their appropriateness for the research question.

 === Commuting Equilibrium
 For the commuting market to clear, labor demand in location $n$ must equal labor supply to location $n$ across all residential locations $i$: